peterwilliams97/aoc/CRITIQUE.md

 **Score**: 7/10

 **Strengths**:
-- Clear separation of concerns with modular functions
+- Clear separation of concerns with separate functions for parsing input, checking validity, and solving each part of the problem.
-- Effective use of recursion to explore all possible operator combinations
+- Effective use of recursion to check all possible combinations of operators.
-- Good use of helper functions and list comprehensions
+- Good use of helper functions like operate and equation_.
-- Well-structured and readable code with meaningful variable names
+- Well-structured and readable code with meaningful variable names and comments.
-- Handles both parts of the problem with minimal code duplication

 **Weaknesses**:
-- Lack of comments explaining the purpose and logic of some functions
-- No error handling or input validation
-- Potential performance issues for large inputs due to recursive approach
+- The recursive approach in is_valid_step could potentially lead to stack overflow for very large inputs.
+- The solution does not handle invalid input gracefully (e.g. missing or non-numeric values).
+- The code does not include any test cases or examples to verify correctness.

 **Issues**:
-- In is_valid_step: Recursive approach could lead to stack overflow for large inputs
+- In is_valid_step: The recursive approach could be inefficient for very large inputs with many numbers and operators.
-- In operate: Potential integer overflow when concatenating large numbers using '|'
+- In parse_input: The function does not handle invalid input lines or empty input.

 ### Day 8: [aoc2024-day8.py](aoc2024-day8.py)

 **Score**: 7/10

 **Strengths**:
-- Modular design with separate functions for different tasks (parsing input, solving Part 1 and Part 2, etc.)
+- Modular design with separate functions for different tasks
-- Effective use of numpy arrays for efficient grid representation and manipulation
+- Efficient use of numpy arrays for grid representation and calculations
-- Clever use of sets and sorting to handle antenna pairs and antinodes
+- Clever use of sets and dictionaries for tracking unique values and positions
-- Handling of both Part 1 and Part 2 within the same solve() function, with a flag to control the behavior
+- Handles both Part 1 and Part 2 with a single solve() function
-- Inclusion of timing information for performance analysis
+- Includes test input and expected output for verification

 **Weaknesses**:
-- Lack of comments and docstrings for better code readability and maintainability
+- Lack of comments explaining the overall approach and key steps
+- Verbose printing statements (controlled by VERBOSE flag) could clutter the output
+- Hardcoded MARK value (9) for marking antinodes on the grid
-- Potential performance issues for larger grids or more antennas due to the nested loops and sorting operations
+- Potential performance issues for larger grids or more antennas
-- Limited error handling and input validation
-- Hardcoded values (e.g. MARK = 9) could be defined as constants at the top of the file

 **Issues**:
-- In antinodes_: The nested loops and sorting operations could become inefficient for larger inputs.
-- In solve: The construction of the img array and the sym_num dictionary could be optimized for better performance.
+- The antinodes_() function could be optimized for better performance, especially for larger grids
-- In solve: The handling of exclusions could be simplified or optimized.
+- The solution assumes valid input and does not handle edge cases or error conditions

 ### Day 9: [aoc2024-day9.py](aoc2024-day9.py)

 **Score**: 7/10

 **Strengths**:
-- Well-structured and modular code with separate functions for different tasks.
+- Well-structured code with separate functions for different tasks.
-- Effective use of custom data structures (e.g. `cluster_`, `run_`) to represent the problem state.
+- Good use of helper functions and custom data structures (e.g. `cluster_`, `run_`).
-- Good use of helper functions (e.g. `numbers_`, `blocks_`, `show`, `run_list_`) to break down the problem into smaller parts.
+- Efficient implementation of the file compaction process.
+- Inclusion of debug and verbose modes for easier debugging and progress tracking.
 - Clear separation of Part 1 and Part 2 solutions.
-- Inclusion of timing information for performance analysis.
+- Timing information provided for performance analysis.

 **Weaknesses**:
-- Lack of comments and docstrings to explain the purpose and functionality of some functions and classes.
+- Lack of comments and docstrings for some functions and classes.
-- Potential inefficiency in the `defragment_run` method, which may not scale well for larger inputs.
+- Potential for performance issues with large inputs due to the use of lists and copying.
 - Limited error handling and input validation.
 - Some code duplication in the handling of runs and clusters.

 **Issues**:
-- In `defragment_run`: The nested loop approach may not be efficient for large inputs with many runs and clusters.
-- In `RunEncoding`: The `blocks_` method may be inefficient for large inputs, as it reconstructs the entire list of blocks from the runs.
+- The `run_list_` function could be optimized for better performance.
+- The `RunEncoding` class could benefit from better memory management and more efficient data structures.
+- The `defragment_run` method in `RunEncoding` could be optimized for better performance.

 ### Day 10: [aoc2024-day10.py](aoc2024-day10.py)